-Value added tax is due at 5% on the transfers of assets in certain circumstances (but not on shares).
+VAT is due at 5% on the transfers of assets in certain circumstances (but not on shares).
 The transfer of a business as a going concern is, however, outside the scope of VAT.

 There is no withholding tax on the remittance of funds (within or outside the UAE).